threes-was-taken/threes-was-taken/README.md

 # 👋 Hi

-My name is Dries Verelst and online I go by as Threes ( 3 + s ).
+My name is Dries Verelst.
 I'm currently a senior student at KdG College Antwerp.
 You can always contact me on [Twitter](https://twitter.com/threeswastaken).